Russian e-commerce keeps growing fast: market leaders doubled sales in 2021

 In January several top Russian e-commerce companies announced impressive results for 2021, even though brick-and-mortar retail fully reopened in the country.
-Market leader Wildberries, Nasdaq-listed Ozon, and international platform AliExpress Russia significantly overperformed the market, which grew by at least 40% according to preliminary estimates (InfoLine), reports East-West Digital News (EWDN).
+Market leader Wildberries, Nasdaq-listed Ozon, and international platform AliExpress Russia significantly outperformed the market, which grew by at least 40% according to preliminary estimates (InfoLine), reports East-West Digital News (EWDN).

-Wildberries announced the turnover of its marketplace increased by 93% to RUB844bn (around $11.5bn), including a record 304.8bn rubles in Q4 2021 alone.
+Wildberries announced that the turnover of its marketplace increased by 93% to RUB844bn (around $11.5bn), including a record RUB304.8bn in Q4 2021 alone.
 The marketplace has preliminarily estimated its yearly profit at around RUB18bn ($245mn) before taxation.

 Wildberries plans to invest further in new logistics capacities, service quality improvements and additional assortment.